Learn how to grow lettuce in Central Texas or any other region with mild winters. This post curates all the tips and tricks collected over the years.

 Why is my lettuce bitter?

-Lettuce secretes a bitter substance as self-defense from predators to grow a flower stalk (bolting) to produce seeds, ensuring reproduction.
+Lettuce secretes a bitter substance in self-defense from predators to grow a flower stalk (bolting) to produce seeds, ensuring reproduction.

 The main enemies of lettuce are slugs, snails, and rabbits.
 Use an organic base bait called Sluggo to eliminate the slugs and snails.